kyle-lt/otel-java-basic/README.md

 ### Steps to Run

 1. Clone this repository to your local machine.
-2. Copy the `.env_public` file to a file named `.env` in the root project directory, and configure it appropriately.
-More detailed notes on [specific requirements](#env-file) is down below.
+2. Copy the `.env_public` file to a file named `.env` in the root project directory, and configure it for your AppDynamics backend.
+Detailed notes on [specific requirements](#env-file) is down below.

    > __IMPORTANT:__ The `.env` file __MUST__ be configured for this project to work **with the AppDynamics backend!**

-3. Edit the `OTEL_RESOURCE_ATTRIBUTES` environment variables in the `docker-comopose.yml` file for **both** services below by appending your initials using the same value as in Step 2
+3. Edit the `OTEL_RESOURCE_ATTRIBUTES` environment variables in the `docker-comopose.yml` file for **both** app services below by appending your initials using the same value as in Step 2
 - `otel-java-basic`
 - `appd-java-basic`